School of the Environment (University of Toronto): Faculty

-The School's 18 faculty members mainly hold joint appointments with a variety of discipline-based departments at the University of Toronto, spanning the physical sciences, social sciences, and humanities.
+The School's faculty members mainly hold joint appointments with a variety of discipline-based departments at the University of Toronto, spanning the physical sciences, social sciences, and humanities.
+Several faculty are cross-appointed from the Department of Geography, Geomatics and Environment (UTM) and Department of Physical and Environmental Sciences (UTSC).
 The School also has 141 graduate faculty members who hold appointments in other departments, and contribute to teaching in the School's graduate programs.